3 Year Old is Not Talking. Next Steps?

 Tracking a child’s speech development

-All children develop their speech at different rates.
+All children develop speech at different rates.
 In the same way that some infants walk early or late compared to a specified milestone, so speech development is also diverse in terms of the ages at which infants and children reach specific speech milestones.

 What are the expected speech milestones for 3 years old?